 - Do you want the see the sunrise from Masada?

 In case you want to see the spectacular sunrise over the Dead Sea then there is only one option and that is to hike up Masada Mountain.
 Unfortunately, the cable car only opens at 8:00 am and the sunrise is about 6:30 am.
+For the latest updates about Masada National Park have a look at the official website from Israel Nature and Parks Authorities.

 Best time to visit Masada Israel